 His speech worked through a string of metaphors…a favourite was mention of the coalface.
 Wouldn’t the salt mines have worked better with this audience?
+The gulags?
 Another metaphor that featured was,

 crack the whip

-He included a good number of rhetorical questions into his speech and also managed a reference to a case study or two.
+He included a good number of rhetorical questions into his conference speech.
+And he also managed a reference to a case study or two.
 He could work more with these.
 His reference to the Redcar initiative never really hit any point.
 Nice to know but, no point.

-The most excitement with this speech came from his knock-about comments about the current incumbent of the job he aspires to fill–Chris Grayling.
+The most excitement with this Howard League speech came from his knock-about comments about the current incumbent of the job he aspires to fill, Chris Grayling.
 There’s really no harm done with this.
+One old lag disrespecting another.
+It happens.
 He’s a politician and we can expect it.